midnightntwrk/midnight-architecture/apis-and-common-types/dapp-connector/Readme.md

 1. The DApp should not rely on the contents of the key in the `midnight` object, as it can be arbitrary string and defined arbitrarily by the implementor.
 The wallet can use their name as the identifier, but a randomized string, like UUID is equally valid option.
 2. In case multiple wallets install their API - the DApp should present the user with way to choose the wallet to use for the interaction
 3. From DApp perspective, both name and icon are potentially malicious input, and thus - they should be sanitized before being presented to the user.
 In particular - the icon should always be rendered inside an `img` tag to prevent XSS from JavaScript embedded in SVG.
-4. DApp should always check the `apiVersion` against supported range of versions (following semver semantics)
+4. DApp should always check the `apiVersion` against supported range of versions (following semver semantics) and the DApp must not attempt to connect or present to the user initial APIs that are annotated with an unsupported API version.
 5. Wallet must report exact version of the `@midnight-ntwrk/dapp-connector-api` package it implemented
 6. If the Wallet implements multiple incompatible versions of the API simultanously (which is a possible case during transition period related to a hard-fork), Wallet must provide multiple entries in the `midnight` object.
 7. When connecting: